-If you’re a government worker who paid union “agency fees” or “fair share” fees prior to June 2018, you may be able to get your money back.
+Government workers who paid union “agency fees” or “fair share” fees before June 2018 may be able to get their money back.

 For decades, teachers, first responders, social workers and other government employees across the U.S. were forced to give part of every paycheck to a government union even if they weren’t union members.
 These payroll deductions are called “fair share” fees, or “agency fees.”